PemastoreIt/Documentation/Documentation.md

 ### Network

 The network component (`network.py`) handles communication between nodes in the PermastoreIt network.
-It maintains connections to peer nodes and handles file distribution.
+It implements a Kademlia Distributed Hash Table (DHT) for efficient peer discovery and file lookup.

 Key responsibilities:

-- Maintain a list of known peers
-- Add and remove peers
+- Start and manage the Kademlia DHT server
-- Broadcast files to peers
+- Announce file hashes to the DHT
-- Download files from peers
-- Synchronize files between nodes
+- Look up files in the DHT
+- Bootstrap the DHT network
-- Validate peer nodes
+- Maintain routing tables for efficient peer communication

 ### AI Optimizer